Children’s House including Kindergarten

 GEOGRAPHY/CULTURAL: A popular and integral part of our Montessori program.
 Beginning with land/air/water and the physical globe, students learn about the continents and oceans, then specific countries and cultures.
 Puzzle maps, flags, cultural objects, food, and music help students connect with the global community and gain an appreciation for other cultures.

 ART STUDIO: Students are invited to work in the Art Studio two to three times each week.
 They work at their own pace to explore the basic elements of art including line, color, shape, form, and texture.
-Students create two and three dimensional projects both independently and in groups using a variety of materials, including watercolor and tempera paints, oil pastels, and markers.
+Students create two- and three-dimensional projects both independently and in groups using a variety of materials, including watercolor and tempera paints, oil pastels, and markers.
 Collage, print-making, and an entire month of clay instruction round out the curriculum.
 Throughout the year, we collaborate with the Children's House teachers on a variety of projects, and the work we do in Art Studio is reinforced in the “art corners” in each classroom.
+Our year culminates in an all-school art show in early May.

 ART HISTORY: Students come to Art History in small groups from their classrooms.
 While in class, students are introduced to famous artists and their works.
 We study artists in various ways to gain an impressionistic understanding of that artist’s work.
 Through a series of hands-on activities, children begin to grasp the unique features of an artist.